Primary school application deadline on 15th January 2021

 Top tips for applying to primary schools

-Parents of children born between 1 September 2015 and 31 August 2016 have until 15 January 2020 to apply for a primary school place for the academic year starting in September 2021.
+Parents of children born between 1 September 2016 and 31 August 2017 have until 15 January 2021 to apply for a primary school place for the academic year starting in September 2021.
 Below you will find some key pointers for completing your primary school application.
 Follow the following links to take a look at our more detailed advice on Finding the right primary school and the Primary school application process.

 - Research your local schools.
 All primary schools have websites and many produce brochures.
 Have a look online to get a feel for the school.
-Given the pandemic, you may not be able to visit the school in person but look for dates of open mornings or tours.
+Given the pandemic, you may not be able to visit the school in person but look for dates of virtual open mornings or details of online tours.
 Get a good feel for each school and look at how they are presented and whether the pupils seem happy and well-behaved.

 - You know your child better than anyone else.
 What would encourage them to learn, progress and develop socially?
 Some children love a library while others want lots of outside space in which to run around.
 Find out whether schools offer any particular activities or if there is a strong emphasis on reading or writing, art or sport.

 - Look at the most recent Ofsted report.
 All the reports are available, as are details of Sats results, on the Department for Education Performance Tables website. https://www.compare-school-performance.service.gov.uk/

 - Get the application process right.
 Your local authority’s admissions guide explains how to apply and lists the admissions criteria for schools in your area.
 Information from previous years is also published, such as whether schools were oversubscribed, how places were allocated and the distance children admitted previously live from the school.
 If applicable, catchment area maps may also be included.